The Best Cleaning Schedule for Busy Moms

 And nothing feels better than checking off a TO-DO list!

-We need something that is simple, manageable and isn’t going to take a lot of time.
+Moms need a cleaning schedule that is simple, manageable, and isn’t going to take a lot of time.

 By breaking the “cleaning” task down into smaller tasks, 10 minutes here or there seems much more doable than an hour or two of straight cleaning.